pdsinterop/solid-nextcloud/README.md

 # solid-nextcloud
 A plugin to make Nextcloud compatible with Solid.

-The easiest way to install is probably via the Nextcloud app store: https://apps.nextcloud.com/apps/solid
+You can download it via the Nextcloud app store: https://apps.nextcloud.com/apps/solid

 ## Unattended install